wavesoft/virtual-atom-smasher/doc/explanations.md

 ### Color Force is....
 1. The force that affects our brain cells when we come in contact with a color charged object.
 2. The force that colors quarks inside a proton.
 3. > Color force is the strong interaction that is completely based on color charge.
-It basically bind the quarks together.
+It basically binds the quarks together.

 ### What is the relation between color force and distance?
 1. None.
 Color force has nothing to do with distance.